mkrueger/unarc-rs/README.md

 # Zoo
 Compression method 0 & 2 are supported - 1 is currently missing.

 # SQZ - Squeeze It
 Only method 0 (Store) supported
 It's hard do find infos for that but I suppose they use Squeeze compression as ARC does in method 1

+# HYP - Hyper
+Only method 0 (Store) supported
+It's hard do find infos for that - does anyone know which compression Hyper uses?

 # LICENSE